 Winter tours such as this one sell out fast as few are available.
 Don’t miss out!

 Another great option for seeing some beautiful Rocky Mountain scenery is to drive from Calgary to Banff.
 Check out Dalene’s very information article for everything you need to know.

 5-Day Tour from Vancouver to Banff

-For a 5-day tour, this is one of the best.
+This is one of the best Canadian Rockies coach tours.
 If you need to start in and return to Vancouver, this tour is for you!
 This tour is ideal if you’re taking a cruise out of Vancouver as you’ll return to Vancouver at the end of the tour but still have enough time to enjoy all the sights from Vancouver to Banff.

-This tour includes some of the best sights between Vancouver and Banff with stops in the beautiful Okanagan Valley, Revelstoke, Lake Louise, Icefields Parkway, Banff National Park and several bonus stops as well.
+This tour to Banff from Vancouver includes some of the best sights between Vancouver and Banff with stops in the beautiful Okanagan Valley, Revelstoke, Lake Louise, Icefields Parkway, Banff National Park and several bonus stops as well.
 Resort-style accommodation is included in this tour.
 I particularly love the Sutton Place Hotel in Revelstoke, where you’ll spend the first night.

-This tour is really special because not only do you get some quality leisure time to explore on your own, but you also receive the benefit of guided tours at some amazing places along the way, including wildlife tours!
+This tour (Banff from Vancouver) is really special because not only do you get some quality leisure time to explore on your own, but you also receive the benefit of guided tours at some amazing places along the way, including wildlife tours!
 You’re sure to see the famous elk strolling around Banff while you’re there.
 If you’ve always wanted to ride a gondola up a mountain in the Canadian Rockies, this is your chance!
-If you like non-touristy things to do, this is definitely the tour for you.
+If you like non-touristy things to do, this is definitely the Vancouver Banff bus tour for you.